What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Fitness Interactive Coaching Dataset and Benchmark

 \subsection{Fitness Datasets for Training}

-Together, the \qevdshortclipdataset{} and \qevdfulldataset{} datasets in \qevd{} are designed to both instill domain understanding for fitness coaching and for providing effective feedbacks during live coaching sessions.
-It consists of three annotation types (\cref{fig:fitness_qa}) which are described in detail below.
+Together, the \qevdshortclipdataset{} and \qevdfulldataset{} datasets in \qevd{} are designed to instill domain understanding for fitness coaching and provide effective feedbacks during live coaching sessions.
+They consist of three annotation types (\cref{fig:fitness_qa}), which are described in detail below.

-\myparagraph{Fine-grained Fitness Activity Labels.} This includes $460+$ hours of labeled (short) videos (\qevdshortclipdataset{}) crowd-sourced from over $1900$ unique participants in the wild.
+\myparagraph{Fine-grained Fitness Activity Labels.} This includes $460+$ hours of labeled (short) videos (\mbox{\qevdshortclipdataset{}}) crowd-sourced from over $1,900$ unique participants in the wild.
 They cover $148$ different exercises and their variations including: varied pacing, performing common mistakes, and modified form.
 Exercise variations were determined top-down through consultation with expert fitness instructors.
 Participants were then provided detailed instructions and an accompanying reference video to perform the exercises and their pre-determined variations.
-Approx.\ $10$ variations were collected per exercise.
+Approximately\ $10$ variations were collected per exercise.
 We show such variations for the push-ups exercise in \cref{fig:fitness_qa} (top).
 Additionally, there are $49$ types of general activities such as ``grabbing a towel'' or ``drinking from a bottle''.
-Video lengths are in the $2 - 10$ second range.
-There are approximately $3,500$ videos per exercise on average ($300$k+ clips overall) and a total of $1,800$+ fine-grained classes capturing the exercise variations and general activities.
+Video lengths are in the $2$ to $10$ second range.
+There are approximately $3,500$ videos per exercise on average (${\sim}300$k clips overall) and a total of $1,800$+ fine-grained classes capturing the exercise variations and general activities.
+Each video and corresponding labels were manually reviewed for correctness by at least one unique crowd-worker.
 These labels support training vision models for fine-grained understanding of human motion associated with fitness exercises.